 Romans 4:17-22 (as it is written, “I have made you a father of many nations”) in the presence of Him whom he believed- God, who gives life to the dead and calls those things which do not exist as though they did; who, contrary to hope, in hope believed, so that he became the father of many nations, according to what was spoken, “So shall your descendants be.”
 And not being weak in faith, he did not consider his own body, already dead (since he was about a hundred years old) and the deadness of Sarah’s womb.
-He did not waver at the pomise of God through unbelief, but was strengthened in faith, giving glory to God, and being fully conviced that what He had promised He was able to perform.
+He did not waver at the promise of God through unbelief but was strengthened in faith, giving glory to God, and being fully convinced that what He had promised He was able to perform.

 And therefore “it was accounted to him for righteousness.”

 I love what God is referring to here in scripture when it is said “things which do not exist as though they did” See most would think it was referring to Isaac, because God was promising Isaac descendants as many as the stars, so of course, you would think Isaac as well.
 But God’s plans are much bigger then what we feel we need or see at this moment to see our promises come to pass.